 Thank you for reading!
 This is the second in my series “An Economic Life,” where I write to educate and entertain while attempting to remember and apply my liberal arts education. 🙂

-I published the below article first on Medium.
+I published the below piece first on Medium.
 I would not be where I am today without my parents, so it’s only fitting that I dedicate the beginning of my site to them.
 For anyone who appreciates family, food, and even some economic theory, do have a read.

 My mom likes to joke that she scored with my dad.
 That Shanghainese men make the best husbands.
 They like to cook, clean, and generally keep house.
 I can’t confirm whether this is actually widely accepted among Chinese people, but he certainly lived up to and beyond the claims.
 However, he had a tendency to ruin my taste for my favorite foods.
 I never begrudged him for it.
 He ended up (indirectly) teaching me about an economics principle I wouldn’t formally encounter until my last year of high school.